|Nutritional Guidelines (per serving)|

 |Saturated Fat 1g||5%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Chopped potatoes drizzled with olive oil and tossed with plenty of fresh herbs including fresh rosemary, fresh sage and thyme then roasted to a golden crispy delight in the oven.
-This is a very simple and easy vegetarian and vegan potato side dish.
-Try it if you need something quick when company's coming or for a worry-free vegan Thanksgiving side dish.
+Chopped potatoes drizzled with olive oil and tossed in plenty of fresh herbs is a very simple and easy vegetarian, vegan, and gluten-free side dish.
+Try it if you need something quick when company's coming or for a worry-free vegan holiday side dish.

 Need more reasons to try these simple oven-roasted rosemary and thyme potatoes?
-Besides the fact that potatoes are cheap and filling for anyone trying to eat or fill up a family on a budget, potatoes with fresh herbs are vegetarian, vegan and gluten-free, and you can get them in the oven just as quickly as you can chop them up and drizzle olive oil on them - there's very little preparation needed.
+Besides the fact that potatoes are fairly inexpensive and quite filling, you can get them in the oven just as quickly as you can chop them up and drizzle olive oil on them—there is very little preparation needed.

-All of the flavor in these roasted potatoes comes from the fresh ingredients themselves — the potatoes, the olive oil and the fresh thyme and rosemary, so be sure to use quality ingredients as much as possible.
-Regular russet potatoes are just fine in this recipe, but something nicer such as royal blues, fingerlings or red gold potatoes would be even better, and of course, use the best quality olive oil you have on hand.
+All of the flavor in these roasted potatoes comes from the fresh ingredients themselves—the potatoes, olive oil, fresh thyme, and rosemary—so be sure to use quality ingredients as much as possible.
+Regular russet potatoes are just fine in this recipe, but something nicer such as royal blues, fingerlings, or red gold potatoes would be even better, and of course, use the best quality olive oil you have on hand.
 By all means, please use fresh ground black pepper and sea salt or kosher salt instead of regular table salt.